Diallo75012/small_local_business_agentic_automation_help_owner_greenbite_burger/notes.md

 ```

 # Next
+- [] keep running and debugging for all routes (genuine order route done), enquiry and miscellameous to be still debugged
 - [] have agent starting flow by tracking the incremental `dfidx` of the messages table and would save the last `dfidx` in the `,vars.env`
      so it has to `order desc` those ids and take whatever is more than that id. if empty it stops, it anay, it work on each row, one by one.